-UPS backup systems are battery powered and are positioned between the mains power and your saltwater aquarium equipment.
-UPS backup systems become active when the power goes out, which is a good option if you are on holiday.
+UPS backup systems are battery-powered and are positioned between the main power and your saltwater aquarium equipment.
+UPS battery backup for aquarium systems becomes active when the power goes out, which is a good option if you are on holiday.
 The problem with UPS systems is that they can drain relatively quickly.
 To overcome this it is recommended that you only connect saltwater aquarium equipment that is necessary for the livelihood of your fish and corals.
-Another benefit of UPS backups is that they also provide a constant level of power to your aquarium equipment and nullifies the effect of small power surges that can ruin your equipment.
-Once again, calculate you load using watts and work out which model will work best for your saltwater aquarium.
+Another benefit of UPS backups is that they also provide a constant level of power to your aquarium equipment and nullify the effect of small power surges that can ruin your equipment.
+Once again, calculate your load using watts and work out which model will work best for your saltwater aquarium.

 3. Inverter Generators